dusty-nv/jetson-containers/README.md

 | CUDA | [`cupy`](packages/cupy) [`cuda-python`](packages/cuda-python) [`pycuda`](packages/pycuda) [`numba`](packages/numba) [`cudf`](packages/rapids/cudf) [`cuml`](packages/rapids/cuml) |
 | Robotics | [`ros`](packages/ros) [`ros2`](packages/ros) [`opencv:cuda`](packages/opencv) [`realsense`](packages/realsense) [`zed`](packages/zed) |

-See the [**`packages`**](packages) directory for the full list, including pre-built container images and CI/CD status for versions of JetPack/L4T.
+See the [**`packages`**](packages) directory for the full list, including pre-built container images and CI/CD status for JetPack/L4T.

 Using the included tools, you can easily combine packages together for building your own containers.
 Want to run ROS2 with PyTorch and Transformers?
-No problem - just do the [system setup](README.md), and build it on your Jetson like this:
+No problem - just do the [system setup](/docs/setup.md), and build it on your Jetson like this:

 ```bash
 $ ./build.sh --name=my_container ros:humble-desktop pytorch transformers